-Default builder type: PXE Require Cloud Account: No
+Default builder type: PXE Require Cloud Account: No This builder type is the default name provided by UForge AppCenter.

 Note: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to format